Frequently Asked Questions (FAQs)

 Also, if you are a new student to UWF, make sure that the Admissions Office has your residency information to document your Florida residency status, as that is required for Florida Bright Futures awarding.

 A: Your financial aid maybe adjusted if you withdraw from a course during the semester.
 Please contact the Office of Financial Aid and Scholarships prior to withdrawing to determine if you will be required to pay back funds and if the withdrawal will jeopardize your eligibility for future aid.
-Withdrawing may also affect your ability to maintain Satisfactory Academic Progress; please review our SAP policy.
+Withdrawing may also affect your ability to maintain Satisfactory Academic Progress; please review our SAP Policy Basics and SAP Policy Details.

 A: Scholarships are included as a resource in your financial aid package.
 It is our policy to ensure that students are awarded for achievements and efforts by first applying these funds to any unmet need the student may have.
 If need has been met 100%, we will reduce your student loan and/or spring awards when possible.
 It is the responsibility of the student to notify the financial aid office of all outside scholarship awards.

-A: An unsubsidized loan accrues interest during in-school grace period, while a subsidized loan does not.
-The Federal government pays the interest on the subsidized loan while you are in school at least 1/2 time (6 credit hours or more).
+A: An unsubsidized loan accrues interest during all periods, while a subsidized loan does not.
+The Department of Education pays the interest on a subsidized loan while you are in school at least half-time, during your grace period, and periods of deferment.

-A: Repayment begins on student federal loans six months after graduation or after the student is no longer enrolled at least half-time.
+A: Repayment typically begins on student federal loans six months after graduation or after the student is no longer enrolled at least half-time.
 In all cases, loans must be repaid regardless of whether you complete the program or are satisfied with your educational experience.
 Failure to repay your loans can result in serious consequences and negatively impact your ability to obtain future credit.
 For alternative/private loans, please contact your lender for repayment information.